-Flex your front hip and knee; this activates the psoas and pectineus muscles and gives the pose its forward momentum.
-A cue for activating the front hip flexors is to attempt to lift your front leg off the mat.
+As you flex your front hip and knee, this activates the psoas and pectineus muscles and gives the pose its forward momentum.
+A cue to help activate the front hip flexors is to attempt to lift your front leg off the mat.

-There is a tendency in Warrior II Pose for the knee to drift inward.
-If this happens, bring it back by engaging the sartorius and tensor fascia lata.
-If the muscles of the front thigh become fatigued, partially straighten the front knee for a moment or two, and then return to the full pose.
+If you notice a tendency for your front knee to drift inward in Warrior II Pose, counteract this by engaging the sartorius and tensor fascia lata.
+If the quadriceps muscles of your front thigh become fatigued, you can partially straighten your knee for a moment and then settle back into the pose.

-The forward movement is balanced by a line of action through the back leg and heel that anchors the foot to the floor.
-Plant the back heel firmly on the mat and engage the quadriceps.
-Contract the gluteus medius by attempting to drag the rear foot away from the front.
-Stabilize the back hip by balancing the external rotation created by the gluteus maximus with internal rotation of the back thigh.
-The tensor fascia lata creates this rotation; it also synergizes the quadriceps and stabilizes the back knee.
-Press the back foot into the ground and attempt to draw it toward the midline.
-This activates the adductor magnus, which works with the gluteus maximums to extend the back hip and open the pelvis.
+The forward momentum needs to be balanced by engaging your back leg and heel, which anchors your back foot to the floor.
+First, plant your back heel firmly on the mat and engage the quadriceps.
+Then, attempt to drag your rear foot away from your front foot, which contracts the gluteus medius of your back leg.
+Try to internally rotate, or turn, your back thigh to stabilize your back hip.
+The tensor fascia lata creates this rotation; it also synergizes the work of the quadriceps and stabilizes your back knee.
+Press the back foot into the ground and attempt to draw it toward the midline to activate the adductor magnus, which works with the gluteus maximums to extend your back hip and open the pelvis.

 Put Warrior II into practice:

 Ready to put this standing posture into practice?
-Here are a few flows to try:
+Here are some flows to try: